 Speech plus Duplex Telegraph Explained

-The drawing below shows a very much simplified diagram, please refer to the text book "TELEGRAPHY" for a more detailed description.
+The drawing below shows a very much simplified diagram.
+The GPO / BT S+DX units described here a designed to work on 2-Wire circuits or the 2-Wire section of a 4-Wire circuit.
 The telephone circuit is filtered to withdraw the frequencies in the range of 1600-2000 Hertz used by the telegraph signals.
 Although this degrades the quality of the speech channel most people won't notice the difference.
-The filter stops the modulated teleprinter signals being heard on the telephone circuit and prevents the speech affecting the teleprinter.
+The filter stops the teleprinter signals being heard on the telephone circuit and prevents the speech affecting the teleprinter.

-The plus and minus 80 volt signals from the teleprinter or message centre are used to modulate a 1680 Hertz carrier in one direction and a 1860 Hertz carrier in the other.
-The modulation is frequency shift keying by +/- 30 Hertz either side of the channel centre frequency.
-At the other end these carriers are demodulated and converted back to 80 volt signals for the teleprinter.
+The +/- 80 volt signals from the teleprinter or message centre, frequency shift the carrier by +/- 30 Hertz either side of the channel centre frequency.
+At the other end the carrier is demodulated and converted back to a corresponding +/- 80 volt signal for the teleprinter.

-Had you been in the position to listen into the circuit at the top thick pink arrow you would have heard the speech in the direction of A to B (half the conversation) with a high pitched warbling tone in the background carrying the telegraph message.
+Had you been in the position to listen into the circuit, perhaps because it was carried on a radio link in the direction of B to A then you would have heard the speech in the direction of B to A (half the conversation) with a high pitched warbling tone in the background carrying the telegraph message centred around 1680 Hz.